marein/symfony-standard-headers-csrf-bundle/README.md

 marein_standard_headers_csrf:
     # A list of regular expressions that are tested against the URL path.
     # If a match is found, the request is considered safe and isn't
     # checked against CSRF attacks.
-This is useful for apis that aren't
+This is useful for paths that aren't
     # vulnerable to CSRF.
     #
     # Type: string[]